ska-telescope/tango-example/src/ska_tango_examples/teams/long_running/README.md

 This module includes various devices to illustrate how LRCs are used.

-Two ways to keep track of task completion are also illustrated:
-- `On` command inheriting from SlowCommand only, highlighting how much boilerplate code SubmittedSlowCommand saves.
-- `Off` command inheriting from SubmittedSlowCommand.
-This is the recommended example to follow for long running commands.
+- `On` and `Off` commands inherit from SubmittedSlowCommand.
+These are the recommended example to follow for long running commands.
 Both `On` and `Off` leverage the task executor and command tracker built in to the base classes.

 The examples include the usage of a component manager to encapsulate business logic.